-Expanding into the Robotics market to serve more industries
+Expanding footprint in the Robotics market to serve more industries

+As our LiDAR products become more cost-effective, a wider range of end markets are expected to adopt LiDAR as an indispensable sensor to build a full stack sensing solution, creating more opportunities for us.
 Since we rolled out the XT series in 2020, we have formed a clear roadmap to expand our LiDAR products to the Robotics market to empower automation in many more industries.
 We have built strong partnerships with a leading last-mile delivery robotics company headquartered in the United States, Meituan and Neolix in the last-mile delivery vehicle industry.
 By continuing to drive down cost and expand the product lines of LiDARs for Robotics, we expect to extend our presence in robotics applications beyond last-mile delivery, such as street-sweeping robots and warehouse robots.
 We believe that LiDARs, as the "eyes" of robots, will play an important role in empowering a growing number of robotics applications by making them faster, safer, and more efficient.
-According to the Frost & Sullivan Report, the global LiDAR solution market for Robotics in terms of revenue was US\$0.1 billion in 2020, and is expected to reach US\$15.0 billion in 2030, with a CAGR of 65%.